offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Algorithms/Distance Phylogeny/Additive Distance Matrix Cardinality_TOPIC
 ```

-**WHAT**: Remove a limb from an additive distance matrix just as it would get removed from its corresponding unique simple tree.
+**WHAT**: Remove a limb from an additive distance matrix, just as it would get removed from its corresponding unique simple tree.

-**WHY**: Trimmed distance matrices are required for constructing the unique simple tree for an additive distance matrix.
+**WHY**: This is a fundamental operation in additive phylogeny, an algorithm that constructs the unique simple tree for an additive distance matrix.

 **ALGORITHM**: